marytmott/forums_chat_app/readme.md

   - delete reference to this comment from parent post
   - delete reference to this comment from parent user
 - pre-save/update:
-  - update forum last updated
+  - update forum reference last updated